mactul/powermake/README.md

 A string representing the architecture of the executable, it can be "amd64", "x64", "x86", "i386", etc...
 If you need an easier string to work with, use `config.simplified_target_architecture` which can only be "x86", "x64", "arm32" or "arm64".
 It's used to determine the subfolder of the build folder and to set the compiler architecture.
-However, setting the compiler architecture automatically is for the moment only supported for MSVC, for gcc, use the `-m32` and `-m64` flag.
+However, for the moment, gcc and clang only switch from 64 bits to 32 bits.
+If you are on x64 and you set the target_architecture to "arm32", you will in reality compile for x86.
+You have to give the path of a cross-compiler in order to achieve what you want.

 - You can write this in the json configuration, but only if you are doing cross-compilation, on the other hand, you should let powermake retrieve this value.
 - **Note that if you change this value in the script after the config is loaded, the MSVC environnement will not be reloaded and the compiler will keep the previous architecture**